-Traffic volume triggers for each benchmark are based on the following three criteria:
+Traffic volume triggers for each benchmark are based on the following ~~four~~three criteria:

-- Average summer month weekday traffic volume.
+- ~~Average summer month weekday traffic volumes.
 Currently, daily traffic on Teton County roadways peaks in July.
-This trigger will use an average of the four summer months (June, July, August and September). - Project Development.
+This trigger will use an average of the four summer months (June, July, August and September).
+Currently, daily traffic on Teton County roadways peaks in July.
+Using an average of the four summer months (June, July, August and September) is consistent with Comprehensive Plan Policy 8.2.b (see sidebar).~~ - ~~Level of Service D. The Comprehensive Plan identifies Level of Service (LOS) D as the minimum acceptable future condition (see sidebar) for area roadways.
+LOS D in rural and transitioning areas is reached at about 20,000 vehicles per day on two-lane roadways with left turn accommodation at intersections.
+Accordingly, 20,000 VPD will serve as the benchmark for initiating construction of Capital Project Groups 1 and 3.
+LOS D in an urbanized area with frequent intersections is reached at 15,200 VPD.
+Given the urbanizing character of the southerly section of WY-390, 15,200 VPD will be used as the benchmark for Capital Group Project 2.~~ - ~~Project Development.
 Before construction of major state highway projects or other major federally-funded transportation corridor projects can commence, a project development process must be completed, beginning with project listing in the State Transportation Improvement Program (STIP), followed by environmental analysis, design engineering and right-of-way acquisition.
 State highway projects require about five years of project development.
-Accordingly, the benchmarks for initiating highway corridor project development in Capital Project Groups 1 and 2 are set at about five years (1st Benchmark) before the point at which Wyoming DOT's policies would call for it to begin construction (2nd Benchmark) of a remedial project. - Environmental Process.
-The Capital Group 3 alternatives would be major projects requiring a longer project development cycle, potentially including preparation of a "Planning and Environmental Linkages" (PEL) report and/or preparation of one or more environmental analyses - either environmental assessments (EAs) or environmental impact statements (EISs).
-This will require a longer lead time of about ten years.
-Accordingly, the 1st Benchmark for Group 3 projects is set at 86% of the 2nd Benchmark traffic - about 17,200 vehicles per average summer weekday.
+Accordingly, the benchmarks for initiating highway corridor project development in Capital Project Groups 1 and 2 are set at about five years (1st Benchmark) before the point at which Wyoming DOT's policies would call for it to begin construction (2nd Benchmark) of a remedial project.
+Before construction can commence, a project development process must be completed, beginning with project listing in the State Transportation Improvement Program (STIP), followed by design engineering and right-of-way acquisition.
+State highway projects require about five years of project development.
+Accordingly, the benchmarks for initiating project development of Capital~~